Public reports

 Similarities and differences in the reporting obligation as per EITI

-In addition to the reporting obligations pursuant to §§ 341q et seq.
-HGB, certain financial flows of the extractive industries are also disclosed via the EITI (see chapter 9).
+In addition to the reporting obligations pursuant to §§341q et seq.
+HGB, certain financial flows of the extractive industries are also disclosed via the EITI (see Payment flows of the raw material sector).
 The reporting requirements under commercial law largely correspond to those of the EITI.
 However, there are also differences.

 In contrast to the HGB provisions, EITI relies on the mutual disclosure of the payment flows for quality assurance as standard.
 The Federal State previously also had to grant an insight into its income from the natural resources sector in the form of payment reconciliation.

-At the request of the EITI Board and the international EITI secretariat, D-EITI is taking part in a pilot project as part of the 4th D-EITI report involving the alterna- tive method of quality assurance for the disclosed payments that dispenses with disclosure from both parties.
-As has been the case to date, the data is col- lected in addition from publicly available information on payments by extractive companies for presenta- tion in the D-EITI report.
+At the request of the EITI Board and the international EITI secretariat, D-EITI took part in a pilot project as part of the 3rd and the 4th D-EITI report involving the alternative method of quality assurance for the disclosed payments that dispenses with disclosure from both parties.
+The process was continued in the 5th D-EITI report.
+As has been the case to date, the data is collected in addition from publicly available information on payments by extractive companies for presentation in the D-EITI report.
 This makes provision for one of EITI’s main concerns, which is to make the payment flows available in the form of open data, thereby supporting the public debate.
-Quality assur- ance is then applied to this data instead of the pay- ment reconciliation through systematic analysis of the state processes and systems on which royalties and tax collection is based and a subsequent risk assess- ment (cf. the Independent Administrator’s report in chapter 9 for this).
+Quality assurance is applied to this data instead of the payment reconciliation through systematic analysis of the state processes and systems on which royalties and tax collection is based and a subsequent risk assessment.
+This methodology from the pilot project was retained for the present report (cf. on this the report of the Independent Administrator in chapter 10).

 D-EITI